lapinek/java-rcs-developer/README.developing-scripted-connectors.md

 # The Basics of Developing Scripted Connectors for Java Remote Connector Server

-In a managed environment like [ForgeRock Identity Cloud](https://backstage.forgerock.com/docs/idcloud/latest/home.html) (Identity Cloud), [syncing identities](https://backstage.forgerock.com/docs/idcloud/latest/identities/sync-identities.html) via a remote server provides necessary flexibility in integrating your [ForgeRock Identity Platform](https://backstage.forgerock.com/docs/platform) (Platform) with external systems.
+In the [ForgeRock Identity Cloud](https://backstage.forgerock.com/docs/idcloud/latest/home.html) (Identity Cloud) managed environment, [syncing identities](https://backstage.forgerock.com/docs/idcloud/latest/identities/sync-identities.html) via a remote server provides necessary flexibility in integrating the [ForgeRock Identity Platform](https://backstage.forgerock.com/docs/platform) (Platform) with external systems.

-Scripted solutions present a relatively easy way to extend this flexibility further and almost indefinitely, including the option to develop a new connector when the [available implementations](https://backstage.forgerock.com/docs/openicf/latest/connector-reference/preface.html) do not meet your requirements.
+Scripted implementations present a relatively easy way to extend this flexibility further and almost indefinitely, including the option to develop a new connector when the [available solutions](https://backstage.forgerock.com/docs/openicf/latest/connector-reference/preface.html) do not meet one's requirements.
+Thus, a scripted connector can address edge cases, aid with proofing a concept, serve as a demo, and potentially outline future development plans for a standard feature.

 The following content overlays the existing ever-evolving [official docs](https://backstage.forgerock.com/docs/openicf/latest) with additional details on developing connectors based on the [Groovy Connector Toolkit](https://backstage.forgerock.com/docs/openicf/latest/connector-reference/groovy.html) for the [Java Remote Connector Server (RCS)](https://backstage.forgerock.com/docs/openicf/latest/connector-reference/remote-connector.html).

-Additional information could be also found on the [ForgeRock Backstage](https://backstage.forgerock.com/search/?t=all&q=remote%20connector&page=1&sort=_score:desc&scope=sub) site.
+Additional information could also be found on the [ForgeRock Backstage](https://backstage.forgerock.com/search/?t=all&q=remote%20connector&page=1&sort=_score:desc&scope=sub) site.

 > Use the links under the Contents section to quickly navigate to an area of interest.
 If you feel lost in a long chapter, navigate to the closest [Back to contents](#heading--contents) link and try again.
 >